PHYSICAL THERAPIST ASSISTANT

 Physical therapy is one of the most rapidly growing and rewarding careers, and the associate degree program at Mercyhurst can offer you the best education in the field.
 Our esteemed faculty will prepare you to become an important member of a health care team, where you will work under a physical therapist to provide hands-on care that helps improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
 Join the program today and do your part to help patients regain their strength and take back their lives.

-- 95% of our PTA graduates found employment within one year
+- 95% of our recent PTA graduates found employment within one year.

 A scholarship opportunity exists for this program.
-Established in 2013 in memory of a PTA graduate, the Danny Bilski PTA Assistance Fund supports current PTA students continue and complete their studies in the field Danny was so passionate about
+Established in 2013 in memory of a PTA graduate, the Danny Bilski PTA Assistance Fund helps current PTA students continue and complete their studies in the field Danny was so passionate about.

 - Demonstrate professional behaviors in all patient/client interactions, including simulated situations